 “My Lady, I sense a bit of displeasure in your current state.
 Am I boring you?”

 “No, Dengel.
 You do excellent work.
 Work that is too good for the likes of me.
-I find it odd that you didn’t choose a better Lord to serve.”
+I find it odd that you didn’t choose a better lord to serve.”

 “Who I serve is not determined by the greatness of their title.
 You should know as much from my former Lord.
 You will grow in time.
 My intuition rarely leads me astray.
-Besides, your familiar is a knight and hero of the kingdom, not to mention that you have a former captain of Royal Guard and another Electi as servants.
+Besides, your familiar is a knight and hero of the kingdom, not to mention that you have a former captain of the Royal Guard and another Electi as servants.
 I don’t exactly see this position as a disadvantage.”

 Putting Ludmila aside, she hadn’t known Pietro’s history until then.
 He had simply never told her anything about it.
 As long as she had known, Pietro had been a servant of the Faulkner family, and she had never thought to question why he was so strong.

 “Then, if I had to guess, the life of a Viscountess is not what you dreamt of?”
 Dengel gave her a sharp look, which caused Eryn to draw back.
 He had clearly hit the mark.